Nexus S with Android 2.3 Gingerbread in stores Dec 16

 How to move almost all Android apps to SD card (no root required)

 So what should a user do when Android phone is running out of internal memory?
 Uninstalling rarely used apps is an obvious and easiest solution.
 Moving apps that support Froyo’s apps2sd feature to SD card is another option.
-However, for this feature to work developers need to enable this option in their apps and unfortunately many large apps still do not support apps2sd.
+However, for this feature to work developers need to enable apps2sd in their apps and unfortunately many large apps still do not support it.

 It turns out there is a hack that lets you move almost any Android app to SD card, even if the app developer did not enable this option.
 And the best part: obtaining root is not required for this to work.
 More about this hack below, but first let’s take look at the limitations of the Android apps2sd feature.